gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ![Illustration a check your answers page](../../img/v3_illustration_check_answers.png){style="aspect-ratio: auto;"}

 ### Confirmation page
-After the users have submitted their application, present a [confirmation page](../confirmation-pages/) with a panel to tell them that they have successfully completed the transaction.
+After the users have submitted their application, present a [confirmation page](../confirmation-pages/) with a panel to inform them that they have successfully completed the transaction.
 This reassures the users their application has been filed and provides useful information on what will happen next.

 ![Illustration a confirmation page](../../img/illustration_confirmation_page.png){style="aspect-ratio: auto;"}

 Research has shown that users feel more at ease when:
 - they are presented with a reference number for their application
-- they receive a notification either by SMS or by email
+- they receive a notification either by email or by SMS
-- they can print or save the confirmation.
+- they can save or print the confirmation.

 <hr class="govcy-line">